 - And be a citizen, national or legal resident of the United States, Canada or Mexico

 The government recommends that an employee include their unmarried domestic partner in a family plan only if they have a child together or if they’ll claim the domestic partner as a tax dependent.
-If the domestic partner doesn’t meet the three criteria, it may be cheaper for both to enroll in Marketplace plans.

-Some Employers are Actively Eliminating Domestic Partner Coverage
+Some Employers are Eliminating Domestic Partner Coverage

 Since same-sex marriage became legal, a growing number of companies have eliminated their health insurance coverage for domestic partners.
 Their justification is that there’s no need to continue offering the coverage now that same-sex partners can legally get hitched and become same-sex spouses.

-It’s important to note that companies are not required by federal law to provide domestic partner benefits even if they offer coverage to married couples, but some states and municipalities do mandate that businesses offer coverage to unmarried couples.
+It’s important to note that companies are not required by federal law to provide domestic partner benefits even if they offer coverage to married couples, but some states and municipalities do mandate coverage to unmarried couples.
 In most cases, employees must prove domestic partnership to gain eligibility via registration with their local domestic partnership registry, an affidavit certifying the relationship, or other documentation.

 Paycor is not a legal, tax, benefit, accounting or investment advisor.
 All communication from Paycor should be confirmed by your company’s legal, tax, benefit, accounting or investment advisor before making any decisions.

-How Paycor Helps
+How Paycor Can Help